OgarProject/Ogar/README.md

 ## What's new:
+* Significant performance improvement and more smooth physics
 * Added protocol optimizations to reduce lags on cell multi split
 * Fixed pop-split behavior
 * Added spectate walk through feature (use Space key in spectate mode to lock the current player or to lock the next one.
 Use key Q to reset into the normal mode.
 Locked player is highlighted on leaderboard)